nuttytree/ESPHome-Devices/README.md

 ## Dimmer Switches
 > ### [Feit Dimmers](https://www.amazon.com/gp/product/B07SXDFH38/ref=ppx_yo_dt_b_asin_title_o02_s00?ie=UTF8&psc=1)
-> After trying several dimmers I finally decided to standardize on on the Feit Dimmers.
+> After trying several dimmers I finally decided to standardize on on the Feit dimmers.
 I bought the first couple of these at Costco for a better price than Amazon but Costco doesn't seem to carry them anymore.
 > Things I like about these switches:
 > > * Can be flashed using [Tuya-Convert](https://github.com/ct-Open-Source/tuya-convert)
 > > * Have a solid feel to them